Looking to invest in space aside from Virgin Galactic? Here are MyWallSt’s top 3 space stocks to get you started.

 Just look at our returns versus that of the S&P 500!
 Click here to find out how we continue to beat the market and view the list of stocks we think will turn out to be the next Amazon, Tesla, or Netflix!

 Despite showing bearish tendencies Northrop is one to watch.
 In the past year, its stock dropped 12%, which in comparison to the industry as a whole losing 30.8%, is not too bad.
 Its EPS numbers are not too shabby either, sitting on an average of $5.30 per quarter.

 This is not a company that will go away any time soon.
 Considered to be an ‘old space’ stock, it uses its experience in other sectors, its contracts with the U.S. military, and its collaborative projects with the likes of NASA, Lockheed Martin (NYSE: LMT), and Blue Origin to stay innovative and relevant in a fast-growing industry.

 3. Honeywell International

-Aside from this suggested faux pax, Honeywell’s stock has been sitting at discounted prices since mid-March.
-This should not put off investors, as working with the Space Force will mean plenty of future contract work and development.
+Honeywell‘s (NYSE: HON) stock has climbed more than 30% in the past few months thanks in some part to working with the Space Force, which will mean plenty of future contract work and development.
 Its experience with thermal control and manned space flights should not be dismissed as it has worked with NASA since the very beginning.

 Potential investors in this stock could see their money well protected from market volatility as Honeywell displays several characteristics of being an ‘economic moat’.
 With a 16.2% ratio of cash flow to sales and a 5-year average of 29.2% ROE.
 This is a company where I would happily put my money.